 To start a WordPress blog, there are 2 things you need:

 1. A domain name.

-2. Website hosting.
+2. Blog hosting.

 If you’re just starting out and want to put up a blog for cheap, then you’ll want to use Bluehost hosting.
 They offer the cheapest plan, while still offering reliable, fast web hosting.
 In fact, it’s the hosting company that I used when I built my first few blogs.